 When you do it yourself, you can also take advantage of the modular nature of solar.
 You don’t need to buy the whole system all at once.
 Simply add a panel when your budget allows or you need more energy.
 In To Catch the Sun, we walk you through all the steps of sizing your system, selecting components, and putting it all together.

 Developing a solar system from scratch provides you with incredible flexibility.
-The same principles and technologies can be scaled to power everything from your cellphone or laptop — to save you a few dollars — to your home — to save you thousands of dollars.
+The same principles and technologies can be scaled to power everything from your cellphone or laptop to your home — to save you thousands of dollars.
 Solar powering isolated loads that are not connected to the grid — such as electric gates, pumps, greenhouse fans, backup generators, and telecommunications equipment — can reduce your electric costs too.
 These simple solar systems are easy to make.

 How To Start in 5 Steps